Bellorico323/Bellorico323/README.md

 Here are some important informations about me:

 - 🔭 I’m currently working on MES projects
-- 🌱 I’m currently learning React and Typescript
+- 🌱 I’m currently learning Nextjs and Nodejs
 - 📫 The easier way to reach me is on my LinkedIn

 <div>